-The Intent letters should be submitted as original (in one electronical envelope by Estonian partners and in one envelope in paper form by Russian partners).
-The paper envelope must bear the following sentences: "1st Call for proposals for Estonia-Russia CBC Programme 2014-2020" together with the full name and address of the applicant and unique project identification number given by the eMS.
-The electronical folder with all documents must bear the following sentences: "1st Call for Proposals for Estonia-Russia CBC Programme 2014-2020, unique project identification number given by the eMS".
+The documents in points 2-4 and 6 (if applicable), 11 (for EST partners) of chapter 8.1.1 should be submitted as originals (in one electronical envelope by Estonian partners and in one envelope in paper form by Russian partners).
+The paper envelope must bear the following sentences: "3rd Call for proposals of the Estonia- Russia CBC Programme 2014-2020" together with the full name and address of the applicant and unique project identification number given by the eMS.
+The digitally signed folder with all documents must bear the following sentences: "3rd Call for Proposals of the Estonia-Russia CBC Programme 2014-2020, unique project identification number given by the eMS".
+The electronic version of the above-mentioned documents should to be submitted via eMS as attachments.

-The original (or scanned) version of the above-mentioned documents shall be submitted via eMS.
+The original version of digitally signed documents and scanned version of paper version of the above-mentioned documents shall be submitted via eMS.

-The above mentioned document in paper form should be submitted by regular mail, courier $service^{11}$ or by hand-delivery at one of the addresses below:
+The above mentioned documents in paper form in one envelope should be submitted by regular mail, courier service or by hand-delivery at one of the addresses below: